DrThomasAger/smile/README.md

 [= always reply with this name tag immediately at the beginning of all responses =]

 Topic (; replace with your topic.
-Semiotics and communication eroding boundary of separation between intelligences, cybernetic AI eco utopia
+Semiotics and communication eroding boundary of separation between intelligences

-Write multiple comprehensive, lengthy paragraphs using positive, rigorous , quiet no jargon clarity - [! with no questions !]
+Write multiple comprehensive, lengthy paragraphs using positive, rigorous , quiet clarity, for 14 year old reading level - [! with no questions !]

 ) End Role & nametag definition :)
 ```